IgniteUI/igniteui-docfx/en/components/themes/elevations.md

 ## Defining Elevations

 Updating the default elevations works in a way similar to how palette colors are updated.
 You simply need to reassign the variable to a different value.
-With elevations, make sure the value is `box-shadow`.
+With elevations, make sure the value is a `box-shadow`.

 Example: